 \subsection{Organization}

-The organization of the following section is as follows: Section \ref{sec:preliminary} introduces essential notations, the relation between the Lindblad equation and stochastic differential equations (SDEs), along with classical numerical methods for solving SDEs.
+The organization of the rest of the paper is as follows.
+In Section \ref{sec:preliminary}, we introduce essential notations, the relation between the Lindblad equation and the SDEs, along with classical numerical methods for solving SDEs.
 The main idea with the development of a first-order scheme is illustrated in Section \ref{sec:main_idea}.
 Our main results and quantum algorithms for simulating the Lindblad equation \eqref{eq:lindblad} are detailed in Section \ref{sec:main_thm_algorithm}.
 The performance of our algorithm is validated through various numerical experiments in Section \ref{sec:nume}, for both time-independent and time-dependent Lindbladians.

-Moreover, Appendix \ref{sec:second_order_scheme} provides a detailed derivation of the time-independent second-order scheme, serving as a constructive example for our main results.
-For practical implementation, we provide formulations of the first, second, and third-order schemes (in both time-independent and time-dependent frameworks) in Appendix \ref{sec:all_scheme}.
+Moreover, in Appendix \ref{sec:second_order_scheme}, we provide a detailed derivation of the time-independent second-order scheme, serving as a constructive example for our main results.
+For practical implementation, we provide formulations of the first-, second-, and third-order schemes (in both time-independent and time-dependent frameworks) in Appendix \ref{sec:all_scheme}.
 The technical proofs supporting our main results are found in Appendices \ref{sec:wt_R_alpha} and \ref{sec:H_existence}.